rinaldo-rex/rinaldo-rex.github.io/src/personal/people/experiment/pity_2.md

 Riya rolled her eyes.
 Here we go.
 “Because we don’t know how they do a trick?”

-“Not really, no. If you know that the magician is going to take a rabbit out of a hat, there’s nothing exciting about it.
+“Not really, no. If you know that the magician is going to take a rabbit out of a hat, nothing is exciting about it.
 You've seen it multiple times, it's almost as if it's a classic act of opening.
 You still may not know how he does it, but you know what he will do.
 But what if… What if this trick is different?
 What if he takes something out of the hat?
 What if — ”

 “Of course yes, it’ll be interesting if he changes the trick”